Back to Blog

 The Real Shift: Flexibility Becomes a Revenue Strategy

-But here’s the quiet truth emerging in the mid-market:
+But here's the quiet truth emerging in the mid-market: industry-specific software is now the ceiling.

 Meanwhile, PMCs with flexible systems can: